multipliedtwice/prisma-generator-express/README.md

 When you run `npx prisma generate`, it automatically creates two things:

 - Service functions that you can import into your Express routes.
-By default these functions handle CRUD operations and output validation.
+By default, these functions handle CRUD operations and output validation.
 This behavior can be controlled.
 - Router generator function that lets you select which routes to add to the application and which middlewares to apply.

 ## Table of Contents